What makes us human after

 buildings at the intersection of two contrasting scales—the urban and the

-with architecture and interiors reflecting the open-ended nature of cities while incorporating climate-responsive design.
+of cities while incorporating climate-responsive design.

 Public Floor